 And besides the tuition fee, parents also have to pay for transportation or bus fee, books, stationery, uniforms, school trips and events, which could easily cost over AED 10,000 per child per academic year.

 So what are the options available for parents looking to ease the burden of school fees in the UAE?

 [Related: Back to school hacks]

 Credit cards in the UAE offer two types financial benefits with regards to school fee payments – up front discounts or cash back on school fees, and zero percent monthly installment plans for a period of 3 to 12 months.

-Other examples of credit cards which offer cash back on school-related spend include the Standard Chartered Titanium credit card.
+Other examples of credit cards that offer cash back on school-related spend include the Standard Chartered Platinum credit card.
 With this card you can get up to 10% cash back on school fee payments.
 The card also offers a 0% monthly installment plan for 6-12 months for school fee payments.

 What to look out for

 If you’re thinking of opting for an easy installment plan, check with the bank if it actually is zero percent or whether there are any extras such as a processing fees for setting it up.
 Also check about the fees involved if you miss a payment.
 If you miss your monthly payments, you may end up paying interest along with late payment and over-limit charges.

 Beside easy installment plans, also, look out for ‘minimum spend’ requirements as well as ‘maximum cash back’ limit when using cash back credit cards.

 [Related: Increasing school fees?
 Here’s what can help]